MonashDataFluency/r-intro-2/README.md

 5.00pm    End Workshop
 ```

 `opening_slides_template.pptx` can be used as a template for an opening slideshow.
+It's traditional to use etherpad in Carpentries-style workshops.
 Fill in instructor names and the location of your workshop etherpad.
-The workshop etherpad serves as the central jumping off point for the workshop, and should list at the top:
+An alternative to etherpad that we have used in recent years is a Google Doc plus a Slack channel.
+The workshop etherpad or the Google Doc serves as the central jumping off point for the workshop, and should list at the top:

 * schedule
 * link to this workshop material
 * link to RStudio Cloud